harikvpy/crispy-forms/README.md

 The project is inspired by the [Django Crispy Forms](https://github.com/django-crispy-forms/django-crispy-forms) which provides a similar feature, but for the Django backend.
 This explains the `crispy` part in its name.

 # Looking Ahead
 Currently the library exclusively uses [Angular Material](https://material.angular.io/) components for its widgets.
-Material was chosen as it can be seen as an extension to the core Angular package, is well supported and does provide an exhaustive library of components that ought to satisfy most use cases.
+Material was chosen as it can be seen as an extension to the core Angular package, is well supported and does provide an exhaustive library of components that ought to satisfy the most extreme use cases.
 That said, it's quite feasible to adapt the library to support a different component library or even abstract the component library support as an independent module which can then be selected by the client via a global configuration.

 # Version History
 * 0.1.0 - Initial release